UNIVERSE-HPC/course-material/technology_and_tooling/r_packaging/index.md

     basic unit tests and create pedagogical vignettes which explain how to use a package
 ---

 This short course describes how to make an R package.
-It broadly follows Chapter 2 of the [online version](https://r-pkgs.org/) of "R Packages (2nd edition)", by Hadley Wickham and Jennifer Bryan.
+It broadly follows Chapter 2 of the [free online version](https://r-pkgs.org/) of "R Packages (2nd edition)", by Hadley Wickham and Jennifer Bryan, but it also expands on this in various ways.
+Here, we aim only to cover those aspects of package development which a user most typically encounters during this process.
+The [R Packages](https://r-pkgs.org/) book goes into much more detail and is well worth reading in its entirety as this goes into much more detail than in this tutorial.

 Creating an R package is important because the fundamental unit of shareable code in R is a package.
 Packages can either be shared directly with collaborators or, if they are hosted on online repositories (such as [Github](https://github.com/)) and are accompanied by appropriate software licenses, they can be made freely available for others to use.